mysteryx93/Modern.Net-Tutorial/2_Avalonia.md

 - [FluentAvalonia](https://github.com/amwx/FluentAvalonia) - Better UI
 - [AwesomeAvalonia](https://github.com/AvaloniaCommunity/awesome-avalonia) - List of 3rd party tools

-The documentation is still limited, but the pages are very well-written.
+The documentation is very well-written.
 Take the time to read the various sections.
 It is very similar to WPF, with some differences that are great improvements.
 It's a lot easier to translate WPF to Avalonia than the other way around.
 For undocumented classes, you can often refer to WPF and UWP documentation that will be very similar.

 For more help:
 - [GitHub Avalonia Discussions](https://github.com/AvaloniaUI/Avalonia/discussions)